conda/conda-plugin-template/README.md

 # Custom Subcommand Plugin Tutorial

-In this tutorial, we will create a new `conda` subcommand that can convert a string of three comma-separated numbers and prints out an ASCII graph.
+In this tutorial, we will create a new `conda` subcommand that takes an input of three coordinates and prints out an ASCII graph.

 To follow along with this guide make sure you have the latest conda and conda-build installed: